wjin0352/pinteresting/README.md

-#One month rails
+# Practice rails app

-This is the pinteresting sample application for [*One Month Rails](http://onemonthrails.com)
+This is the pinteresting  application for One Month Rails